CodeReclaimers/neat-python/docs/module_summaries.rst

     :term:`connection` - Connection between a pin/node output and a node's input, or between a node's output and a pin/node input.
     :term:`key` - Identifier for an object, unique within the set of similar objects.
     Design assumptions and conventions.
-    1. Each output pin is connected only to the output of its own unique neuron by an implicit connection with weight one.
+    1. Each output pin is connected only to the output of its own unique :term:`neuron <output node>` by an implicit connection with weight one.
 This connection is permanently enabled.
     2. The output pin's key is always the same as the key for its associated neuron.
     3. Output neurons can be modified but not deleted.
-    4. The input values are applied to the input pins unmodified.
+    4. The input values are applied to the :term:`input pins <input node>` unmodified.

     :param int key: :term:`Identifier <key>` for this individual/genome.